By Alex Musetti & Will Tober

 Alex Musetti is a vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Alex at 1-844-662-6635 or firstname.lastname@example.org to learn more.

-Will Tober is an associate vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Will Tober is a vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
 Contact Will at 1-844-662-6635 or email@example.com to learn more.